NekowebWiki/WikiGen/content/nekoweb.md

   > Nekoweb is back up!
 This means we can safely move to new server with current data.

+- **27/09/2024**: Dimden announces:
+  >I've been coding my own, [much faster http server](https://github.com/dimdenGD/ultimate-express) and      >yesterday migrated Nekoweb to use it.
+But it's
+  >still very new so there are a bunch of bugs that are   getting fixed as people report them.
+Bugs can
+  >include:
+  >* files showing 404 even if they exist
+  >* files not updating even after CTRL+SHIFT+R
+  >* 403 errors
+  >* and other random issues
+  >
+  >Please report bugs you get in ⁠suggestions-bugs-etc and they'll be fixed.
+Basically, any behavior that     suddenly became different since yesterday is probably a bug.

 ## Resources used
 * https://nekoweb.org/
 * [Nekoweb Discord](https://discord.gg/hvfHKyVS6b)